 Since the 1990s, our field and survey research, conferences, and innovative initiatives in education, organizational change, and social policy have contributed to understanding and dialogue about creating harmony between work and the rest of life.
 Please visit the Wharton Work/Life Integration Project (founded in 1991) for more on this history and impact.

-In 2013 Friedman spoke at the U.S. State Department about the application of Total Leadership principles and methods for improving productivity and reducing stress for its staff worldwide.
+In both 2013 and 2020 Friedman spoke at the U.S. State Department about the application of Total Leadership principles and methods for improving productivity and reducing stress for its staff worldwide.
 He conducted small-group workshops, consulted with senior officers, and gave a well-attended lecture in the main auditorium in which he explained how Total Leadership tools could help members of the State Department find creative ways to manage the intense demands of their work roles while fulfilling their aspirations in other parts of their lives.

 In 2011 Friedman was the opening keynote speaker at the U.S. Department of Labor’s National Dialogues on Workplace Flexibility conference in New York.